gudhalarya/Chat-System/README.md

 # Chat System

-A high-performance chat software built with **Rust** and **Actix-web** framework, designed to handle millions of concurrent users simultaneously.
+A high-performance chat software built with **Rust** and **Tokio** async runtime, designed to handle millions of concurrent users simultaneously.

 ## Overview

 This project is a scalable chat application that leverages Rust's performance and memory safety to provide a robust, concurrent chat platform.
-Built on top of the Actix-web framework, it efficiently handles multiple simultaneous connections with minimal resource overhead.
+Built with standard Rust libraries and Tokio for async I/O operations, it efficiently manages concurrent connections with minimal overhead.

 ## Features

 - **High Concurrency**: Designed to handle millions of concurrent users
 - **Performance**: Built with Rust for speed and efficiency
-- **Scalable Architecture**: Leverages Actix-web for async I/O operations
+- **Scalable Architecture**: Leverages Tokio for async I/O operations
 - **Memory Safe**: Benefits from Rust's memory safety guarantees
 - **Real-time Communication**: WebSocket support for real-time messaging
+- **Standard Rust**: Built with standard Rust and Tokio async runtime (no heavy frameworks)

 ## Tech Stack

 - **Language**: Rust
-- **Web Framework**: Actix-web
+- **Async Runtime**: Tokio
-- **Runtime**: Tokio async runtime
+- **Networking**: Standard Rust with Tokio async runtime

 ## Getting Started